 In 1975, Congress enacted the Education for All Handicapped Children Act (Public Law 94-142), also known as the EHA, to support states and localities in protecting the rights of, meeting the individual needs of, and improving the results for infants, toddlers, children, and youth with disabilities and their families.
 This landmark law's name changed to the Individuals with Disabilities Education Act (IDEA) in a 1990 reauthorization.
 Under Part B of IDEA, school districts must prepare an IEP which specifies all special education and related services to be provided to a child with a disability.
 IDEA is a federal law that makes a free appropriate public education available to eligible children with disabilities and ensures special education and related services to those children.
 Therefore, schools cannot charge disabled students or their parents for any of the services that are provided under this mandate.
-The IDEA them to reach their educational goals as documented in their IEP or IFSP.
+The IDEA requires students with disabilities to receive educational and related health services that will enable them to reach their educational goals as documented in their IEP or IFSP.
 This includes health-related services such as occupational therapy, physical therapy, speech therapy, nursing services, counseling services, and audiology services.